permguard/permguard/site/content/docs/0.1/core-stack/architecture/architecture.md

   <img alt="Permguard Policies" src="/images/diagrams/d6.png"/>
 </div>

-## Account Administration Point (AAP)
+## Application Administration Point (AAP)

-The `Account Administration Point (AAP)` serves as the central repository for managing account information and configurations.
+The `Application Administration Point (AAP)` serves as the central repository for managing application information and configurations.
 Furthermore, it provides an administration API.

 ## Policy Administration Point (PAP)

-The `Policy Administration Point (PAP)`  serves as the central repository for managing the account policies.
+The `Policy Administration Point (PAP)`  serves as the central repository for managing the application policies.
 Furthermore, it provides an administration API.

 ## Policy Decision Point (PDP)